 Cold Regions Engineering

-This RFA includes several research areas that are linked by dependence on an understanding of heat transfer processes.
-It focuses on developing a basic understanding of fundamentals that will apply in transportation, industrial and municipal facilities, pipelines, resource extraction, and environmental conservation.
-Specific research foci include thermal protection of building foundations, frost heave and cryoturbation, thermal/mechanical properties of soils and geotechnical materials, and thermal erosion in soil and bedrock materials and sediment transport.
+This research component included several research areas linked by dependence on an understanding of heat transfer processes.
+It focused on developing a basic understanding of fundamentals that will apply in transportation, industrial and municipal facilities, pipelines, resource extraction, and environmental conservation.
+Specific research foci included thermal protection of building foundations, frost heave and cryoturbation, thermal/mechanical properties of soils and geotechnical materials, and thermal erosion in soil and bedrock materials and sediment transport.